-Marilyn Monroe died on August 5, 1962, yet she's remained an unforgettable icon for the past 55 years and counting.
-However, some aspects of Monroe's story — such as her reputation as a "dumb blonde" with little to offer beyond sex appeal, and the controversy over whether her death was suicide, an accidental overdose or something more sinister — have often overshadowed everything else.
-In order to better remember Marilyn, here are six fascinating facts about her life that reveal more of the real woman behind the legend.
+Marilyn Monroe died on August 5, 1962, yet she's remained an unforgettable icon for more than half a century.
+As with many pop-culture figures, some overly hyped aspects of Marilyn's story—such as her reputation as a "dumb blonde" and the mystery around her death—have often overshadowed other aspects of her legacy.
+In order to better remember Marilyn, here are six fascinating facts about her life that reveal a more nuanced picture of the real woman behind the legend.

 Monroe and the Military